-Both of my children had a mobile as a young baby.
+My oldest two children had a mobile as a young baby.
 It wasn’t a problem for either child.
-Our mobile has very mild colors.
-It also is just a mobile; it doesn’t move or make music at all.
+Our mobile had very mild colors.
+It also was just a mobile; it doesn’t move or make music at all.
 If your mobile does move and/or play music, I would caution you against turning it on for naptime or bedtime.
 You don’t want your child to become dependent on it for sleep.
-You want to avoid sleep props .

 You want to be sure you take the mobile down once your child can reach it.
 Brayden only had it for a couple of months, but Kaitlyn had it for quite a while (though I can’t remember exactly how long).

-Also, Brayden has a love for one of his “friends” in particular.
-When he had his surgery last month, he was able to take that friend in the operating room with him.
-They bandaged him up just like Brayden.
+Also, Brayden had a love for one of his “friends” in particular.
+When he had his surgery when he was three, he was able to take that friend in the operating room with him.
+They bandaged his stuffed animal up just like Brayden was bandaged.
 His bond with this stuffed animal helped him through this scary process.

 You can continue with the special friends.
-You might also start to think about something like a toy car for your child to play with.
-If you do give him a car, pay close attention to what happens.
+You might also start to think about something like a toy car for your child to play with or a book or two to read.
+If you do give him something, pay close attention to what happens.
 He might play with it for a few minutes then drift to sleep.
 But he also might play with it so long it takes him past his second wind and prevents sleep from happening.

 3 Years and Up

-During the third year, your child will likely start to drop the nap some days.
-Throughout Brayden’s fourth year (ages 3-4), we have had to vary what does and doesn’t go in his bed.
+During the third year, your child will start to drop the nap some days.
+Throughout Brayden’s fourth year (ages 3-4), we had to vary what did and didn’t go in his bed.
 At the beginning of his fourth year, he had nothing in bed with him for naps except for a blanket and pillow.
 That helped him to sleep better.
 As the year went on, he started to not sleep well for naps.
 So we gave him one to two cars and a couple of “friends” for a nap.
 That again got him sleeping well.

-Over the last 2-3 months (he is currently 3.5 months shy of 4 years old), he has moved more and more toward rest time rather than nap time.
-He now has one or two cars, his friends, and a few books.
-Some days he sleeps, others he doesn’t, but during his nap or rest time, he is quiet and stays in bed without a problem.
+When he was 3.5-4 years old, he moved more and more toward rest time rather than nap time.
+He had one or two cars, his friends, and a few books.
+Some days he slept, others he didn’t, but during his nap or rest time, he was quiet and stayed in bed without a problem.

 No matter the age of your child, whether or not toys are in bed with him is up to you to decide.
-There is no “rule” that says it is always okay or always not okay.
+There is no “rule” that says it is always okay or always not okay (other than those first 6 months).
 If you see toys are a problem, remove them.
 If you see toys help naptime go more smoothly and happen, use them.
 Here are a few guidelines I would use:

 - Delay Introduction of Toys in Bed: I would wait until you see a need for a toy in bed before you ever introduce it.
 Putting it in earlier than the child is able to handle it is akin to giving a freedom too soon.
 If it turns out the toy is a hindrance to naptime, your child might be really upset when you take it.

 - Analyze All Angles: Before trying the toy in bed, be sure you analyze all other possible reasons for poor naps.
 You don’t want to offer a toy when what your child really needs is more waketime.
-See sleep problems and optimal waketime for help in this.
+See sleep problems and The Cornerstone for Good Naps for help in this.

 - Keep the Quantity Low: Your child doesn’t need every beloved toy in bed with him.
 A couple will suffice.

-- Take Note of Effect: This might be a good time to keep a log (see log ).
+- Take Note of Effect: This might be a good time to keep a log.
 Before you give the toy, keep a log of how long it takes him to fall asleep and how the nap goes.
 After you give the toy, do the same.
 Then you can concretely see if it is helping or hurting.

 - Pay Attention: If the toy helps, pay attention to watch for it to become a problem.
 It can.
 If the toy becomes a distraction, remove it.